MaxStrange/expyplot/README.md

 <b>You must also pip3 install PyQt5:</b>
 `pip3 install PyQt5`, or however you install packages for python3 on your particular system.

+Expyplot works in Unix systems (tested on OSX and Ubuntu headless), but does not quite yet work on Windows.
+I hope to have it working on Windows very soon though.

 ```elixir
 def deps do